How rude of me! I haven’t yet shown the view from my window. Here it is:

 I knew there was a decent chance of snapping a serpent in such a place, but was expecting it to be in the water, this late in the day.
 Then I looked down to a concrete apron at edge of pond.

-I tried to get round him for a full frontal head-shot but he – I’m using male universal pronoun, sisters – was having none of it.
-In such a place even a snake of one and a half metre length is vulnerable, especially from the air, where eagles ride the thermals and are well capable of a spot of herpetological despatch and devour.
-(The locals call them eagles, that is, though to my eye they look suspiciously like the red kites of Aberystwyth and surrounds.
-Sorry I’ve no picture of those raptors: I’ll put that right before leaving Udaipur.)
+Note the absence of taper in the neck.
+I tried to get round him for a head-shot but he – I’m using male universal pronoun, sisters – was having none of it.
+In such a place even a snake of one and a half metre length is vulnerable.
+Especially from the air, where eagles ride the thermals and are well capable of a spot of herpetological despatch and devour.
+(The locals call them eagles, that is, though to my eye they look like the red kites of Aberystwyth and surrounds.)

-In short, and back to the snake, something alerted him – and no, it was not the click of my shutter; on that you can rely – and he slid gracefully into the murky depths.
+In short, and back to the snake, something alerted him – and no, it was not the click of my shutter; of this we can be sure – and he slid gracefully into the murky depths.

-As it happened, I’d get a second chance, and with a much more exciting snake, but I wasn’t to know that.
+As it happened I’d get a second chance, but I wasn’t to know that.
 Frankly I was a tad put out by his rudeness, though a pair of squirrels soon cheered me up.

 As did the grey langurs, who never fail to come through for me.
 Gentler of temperament than the red faced monkeys, their facial expressions blow me away every time.
 I’m not the only one.
 A few evenings ago I saw an elderly woman feeding them bananas.
 Each in turn approached on two legs, hand held out like a child for sweets.
 I love watching them peel and eat the fruit but this afternoon, yes, I had no bananas.